 How to Make Your Giant Winter Rose

-First, download the patterns for my giant paper winter rose from my free resource library.
+First, download Design #82 which are the patterns for my giant paper winter rose from my free resource library.
 If you’re going to cut them out on your cutting machine, upload the file to your design software.
 If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.

 Cut out all of your petals and flower parts.
 There are 15 individual petals, one three-petal array, a circle (the base), and three stamen parts (usually cut from yellow paper).